MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/mobile-tutorial.md

     ![Screenshot of Dynamics 365 Remote Assist mobile on a phone, showing the prompt to move closer.](./media/23.png "Closer")

-- Turning on lights to brighten dimly lit spaces.
+- Turn on lights to brighten dimly lit spaces.

     ![Screenshot of Dynamics 365 Remote Assist mobile on a phone, showing the prompt that light is needed.](./media/24.png "More light needed")